Language: EN

 }

-When a class implements IDisposable, it commits to providing an implementation of the Dispose method, where unmanaged resources will be freed.
+When a class implements IDisposable, it commits to providing an implementation of the Dispose method, in which unmanaged resources will be released.

 Basic Example